H-Len/pig-latin/README.md

 * This program will convert all words in a multi-word sentence into pig latin.
   Example input: Billy likes to skateboard
   Example output: illybay ikeslay otay ateboardskay
+  * The program does nothing to non-alphabetical characters, since they do not contain consonants or vowels.
+  Example Input: 3
+  Example Output: 3
+  * The program converts all letters to lower case.
+  Example input: StUfF
+  Example output: stuff
 _

 ## Setup/Installation Requirements